 How tee times and lodging actually work

-- 1Masterpiece books fastestWeekend morning times go two to three weeks out in summer; book immediately after confirming travel dates.
+- 1Masterpiece books fastestWeekend morning times go two to three weeks out in summer; Book immediately after confirming travel dates.

-- 2Green fee tiers vary by day and timeMasterpiece ranges from $80 to $145 depending on when you play; confirm current pricing on the Treetops website when booking.
+- 2Green fee tiers vary by day and timeMasterpiece ranges from $80 to $145 depending on when you play; Confirm current pricing on the Treetops website when booking.

-- 3All five courses book through TreetopsThreetops is available as an add-on to any full-course round; the resort coordinates the full schedule from one booking interface.
+- 3All five courses book through TreetopsThreetops is available as an add-on to any full-course round; The resort coordinates the full schedule from one booking interface.

 - 436-hole day logisticsStarting Masterpiece or Signature early and following with Threetops in the evening is the best high-volume structure; Premier and Tradition work well as afternoon rounds.